cheynepierce/SalesforceStyleGuide/README.md

 Don't give a custom object the same name as a standard object.
 Sure, the API names will be different, but it's impossible to tell them apart when selecting them from a picklist, such as when creating a workflow rule.

+##<a name="fields"></a>Custom Fields
-Custom field names should follow the same convention as custom object names.
+Custom field names should follow the same conventions as custom object names.

+If the field's purpose is not completely clear by the name, enter a description in the Help Text area.

 In cases where a field represents the same type of data as a field on a different object, use the same name whenever possible